 Task Steps Additional Details

 Add a variable If you are configuring system variables for an object (not for the entire Management Zone), click Override settings to activate the System Variables panel.
 Click Add, provide the name and value for the variable, then click OK.
 Click Apply.
 When configuring system variables for an object, you can override an inherited variable by defining a new variable with the same name but a different value.
 For example, if Varl=c:\ is inherited, you can override it by defining Varl=d:\.
 Variable names cannot include spaces and must be unique at the level where they are defined.
 For example, you cannot have two variables named Varl defined at the device level (unless one is inherited, in which case the device level variable overrides the inherited variable).
 Variable values cannot include the characters & and <.

-Remove a variable Select the check box next to the variable (or variables).
+Remove a variable Select the check box next to the characters & and S.

+Remove a variable variable (or variables).

 2. Click Remove.

 3. Click Apply.

-Task Steps Additional Details variable. and must be they are decreased as desired, then click OK. and must be they are decreased as desired.
-Variable names cannot include spaces and must be unique at the level where 2.
-Click Edit. they are defined.
-For example, you cannot have two variables named Var1 defined at the device level (unless one is inherited, in which case the device 4.
-Click Apply. level variable overrides the inherited variable).
+Task Steps Additional Details

+Edit a variable Select the check box next to the variable.
+Variable names cannot include spaces and must be unique at the level where they are defined.
+For example, you cannot have two variables named Var1 defined at the device level (unless one is inherited, in which case the device level variable overrides the inherited variable).

+2. Click Edit.

+Modify the Name and Value fields as desired, then click OK.

+4. Click Apply.

 Variable values cannot include the characters & and <.

 Use a variable 1.
+Use the following syntax:

+\${VAR_NAME}

-Use the following syntax: \${VAR_NAME} Replace VAR_NAME with the name of the variable.
+Replace VAR_NAME with the name of the variable.